Kathy Schneider, Chief Marketing Officer, Sungard Availability Services

 Strengths: IT Innovators are always one step ahead of the game, they’re the champions of digital change, invigorating businesses with forward-thinking IT.
 They share some similarities with Batman, who works to make sure he always has the latest gadgets at his disposal to fight crime, almost pre-empting the battles he’ll need to fight.
 IT Innovators have a keen eye on wanting to put the right digital workloads on the right platforms for the right results.

 Achilles Heel: While creativity and innovation are at the heart of any business dealing with technology, many have made significant investments in their legacy systems.
-It will take some skillful persuasion to convince leaders to make a commitment to move their systems to new, often cloud-based technologies to capitalise on the flexibility and cost efficiency they seek.
+It will take some skillful persuasion to convince leaders to make a commitment to move their systems to new, often cloud-based technologies to capitalize on the flexibility and cost efficiency they seek.

 Their mandate is to get leaders onboard with their ideas as early as possible by anticipating the challenges and setting out clear objectives for the business.
-The need for organisations to be able to respond quickly to cyberattacks and adapt to changing regulations means that their role as champions of change is now more important than ever.
+The need for organizations to be able to respond quickly to cyberattacks and adapt to changing regulations means that their role as champions of change is now more important than ever.
 Innovators need to be the link between the IT department and the wider business helping teams understand and appreciate the potential of new technology as it relates to broader business goals.

 United by commitment

-Each of these Resilience Heroes are united by their passion for overcoming the dangers of risk and complexity: Their aim is to protect organisations so they can deliver on their commitments to customers, shareholders and employees.
+Each of these Resilience Heroes are united by their passion for overcoming the dangers of risk and complexity: Their aim is to protect organizations so they can deliver on their commitments to customers, shareholders and employees.

 To do their jobs to the best of their abilities, each Resilience Hero needs the help of the wider business.
 When it comes to securing the business against both internal and external threats, an open dialogue between IT and employees is vital to understand each individual’s roles and responsibilities.
 We all need to work with the heroes in our IT teams to make sure we set our businesses up for success to keep the villains at arm’s length.